 Counseling.
 General pastoring.
 Not a counseling book, per se, but has chapters by David Powlison and Ed Welch critiquing both the "integration" of psychology with evangelical Christianity and the "recovery movement."
 Other chapters include discussions of church growth, signs and wonders, and the church's involvement in politics.

 *Kettler, Steven C. (compiler), Biblical Counsel: Resources for Renewal.
-An Annotated Topical Bibliography of Works Containing Biblical Counsel for Persons Seeking Lasting Solutions to Life's Problems (Harrisonburg, VA: Lettermen Associates, c1994), ISBN: 0963682113.
+An Annotated Topical Bibliography of Works Containing Biblical Counsel for Persons Seeking Lasting Solutions to Life's Problems, ISBN: 0963682113.

 A book-length annotated bibliography containing over 5700 citations by 2550 authors cross referenced under 440 topic headings.
 Includes author and title, scripture, and subject indexes.

-An edited version of the first edition of Biblical Counsel: Resources for Renewal is available on CD-ROM in Logos Library System (LLS) format.
+An edited version of the 1993 edition of BIBLICAL COUNSEL: RESOURCES FOR RENEWAL (1997), is available on CD-ROM in Logos Library System (LLS) format.

 The Web Edition of Biblical Counsel: Resources for Renewal